redstrate/Physis/README.md

 since they require a legitimate copy of the retail game data.
 These tests can be turned on via the `retail_game_testing` feature.

+### Game Patch Testing

+Patching is an extremely sensitive operation since it is not easily reversible if done wrong.
+Repairing the game files is also an option, but it's time-consuming and not yet implemented in physis.
+To prevent regressions in patching the game, I have set up a testing bed for cross-checking our implementation with others.
+Currently, this is limited to XIVLauncher's implementation, but I will eventually adopt a way to test the retail patch installer as well.

+1. Enable the `patch_testing` feature.
+2. Set a couple of environment variables:
+   * `FFXIV_PATCH_DIR` is the directory of patches to install.
+It should be structured as `$FFXIV_PATCH_DIR/game/D2017.07.11.0000.0001.patch`.
+   * `FFXIV_XIV_LAUNCHER_PATCHER` should be the path to the patcher executable.
+If you're running on Linux, we will handle running Wine for you.
+   * `FFXIV_INSTALLER` is the path to the installer executable.
+This will be installed using the usual InstallShield emulation physis already includes.

+As you can see, you must have the previous patches downloaded first as well as the installer before running the tests.
+This is left up to the developer to figure out how to download them legally.

 ## Contributing & Support

 The best way you can help is by [monetarily supporting me](https://redstrate.com/about/) or by submitting patches to help fix bugs or add functionality!